-If a GA cannot work their assistantship hours for reasons out of their control, the student shall provide their supervisor – and a copy to the College of Graduate Studies – with written notice as soon as possible and when appropriate prior to the dates of the requested leave.
-Leave requests 20 hours and under to have a greater potential of being granted.
+If a GA cannot work their assistantship hours for reasons out of their control, the student shall provide their supervisor with written notice as soon as possible and when appropriate prior to the dates of the requested leave.
+Leave requests 20 hours and under have a greater potential of being granted.
 The notice needs to include the reason for the absence and the dates of the requested leave.
 When applicable, supporting documents should be provided.
 Please note that if the GA is requesting an extended leave, the GA risks losing the appointment.
 In these instances, the student may also incur all additional costs associated with losing the GA appointment.
 These matters will be decided on a case by case basis.

 Jury Duty/Subpoenaed as a Witness – If a Graduate Assistant is called to serve on a jury or as a witness, and is not excused/released, the department must allow the GA to adjust his/her work schedule accordingly.
 Proof of jury duty services or subpoena showing dates and times of service will be required to turn into their supervisor and should be kept in the student’s personnel file in the department.

-Military Service – If a Graduate Assistant is called to Active Military duty, the student is eligible for a withdrawal from the semester without academic penalty and without revocation of their tuition scholarship, if they have one.
-A copy of the student’s military orders will need to be provided to their supervisor and to the Graduate School in order to not have their assistantship revoked.
+Military Service – If a Graduate Assistant is called to Active Military duty, the student is eligible for a withdrawal from the semester without academic penalty and without revocation of their tuition remission, if applicable.
+A copy of the student’s military orders will need to be provided to their supervisor and to the Graduate College in order to not have their assistantship revoked.
 The student would need to resign their Graduate Assistantship since they will no longer be enrolled and they are unable to fulfill their Graduate Assistantship duties.

 National Guard – Supervisors/departments are expected to allow a GA to adjust his/her work schedule to accommodate National Guard duty/training.